Studies show that 10/10 people who get lost don’t know where they are. That is good news for you.

 1. Find Somewhere You Have Never Been Before.

 Look on paper map for a place with immense space and no people.
-Avoid searches on the internet.
-Do not predetermine your destination, but make it your goal to end up somewhere in that region of wilderness.
+Avoid searches on the internet because they can be tracked.
+Do not predetermine your destination or it will be more difficult to get lost.
+Make it your goal to end up somewhere in that general region of wilderness.

 2. Burn The Map And Destroy Your Phone